|Application deadline:||Early application is encouraged|

 All students attend a five-week advanced immunology course in Term 2 based on current research literature.
 Students taking the extended project option start their project after completion of Advanced Immunology.
-Students taking the taught option attend a total of four further study modules, one from each timetable slot.
+Students taking the taught option attend a total of four further study modules, one from each timetable slot (Slot 1, Slot 2 etc.).
 Available modules are shown below.
 Some modules can be taken only after consultation with the Course Director.
 Compulsory modules are shown in italics.

 Towards the end of Term 1, students get the opportunity to hear about the latest, most exciting aspects of immunological research at the British Society of Immunology Congress.